mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/project_design_principles.md

   the same file location.
 - A full suite of built-in plugins.
-Any 3rd party plugin standard is going to be difficult to support across operating systems and CPU architectures, if the developers even support all of the platforms that Stargate supports.
+Any 3rd party plugin standard is going to be difficult to support across operating systems and CPU architectures, if the developers even support all of the platforms that Intuitives supports.
   Even if well supported on all platforms, it is cumbersome to have all users install the exact same plugins.